A Brief Guide to Rosedale’s

 Exterior light fixture maintenance (Article V, Sec.
 23b. and 30)

 Carriage lights, entry lighting and lamppost must match in color.
 Acceptable colors are bronze, white or black.
-You must maintain in good repair or replace if necessary, all exterior light fixtures viewable from the street.
-Each fixture must have a bulb of at least 75 watts incandescent (1100 lumens) or the manufacturer’s recommended maximum wattage.
+You must maintain in good repair, or replace if necessary, all exterior light fixtures viewable from the street.
+Each fixture must have a working bulb of at least 75 watts incandescent (1100 lumens) or the manufacturer’s recommended maximum wattage.
 The only acceptable colors of bulbs are white or yellow.
-Lights must operate with a photocell that turns them on at dusk and off at daybreak.
+Lights must operate with a photocell that turns them on at or near dusk and off at or near dawn.
 All natural vegetation near these fixtures must be kept pruned so as not to obscure light emanating from these fixtures.

 Garages (Article V, Sec.
 4.)

 All garages must have garage doors that are maintained in a useful, working condition and which are operated by electric door openers.
-Garage doors must be closed when not in use.
+Garage doors must be closed except when the garage is in use.
 Garage windows facing the street must have internal window treatments similar to other window treatments in the home.

 Garbage, recycle material and yard waste (Article V, Sec.
 21 and 22.)

 All garbage and trash containers must be located and placed within totally enclosed or screened areas.
 Household trash is picked up on Tuesday and Friday.
 Solid trash containers may be placed at the curb after 6 p.m. the evening before pick-up.
-Do not place garbage at the curb until the morning of pick-up to avoid scavenging by animals.
+Do not place garbage bags at the curb until the morning of pick-up to avoid scavenging by animals.
 All containers and any leftover refuse must be brought back to the interior or a shielded area by midnight on collection day.
 If waste material is outside of the container for any reason, the owner shall immediately clean up and dispose of all debris.

-Recycled materials (paper, cardboard [flatten any boxes], cans, plastic and glass bottles) are all placed in one cart provided by the County (see the detailed list of accepted recycling items on top of the cart and on the website under the Overview tab, Manatee County).
+Recycled materials (paper, cardboard [flatten any boxes], cans, plastic, and glass bottles) are all placed in one cart provided by the County (see the detailed list of accepted recycling items on top of the cart and on the Website under the Overview tab, Manatee County).
 Place the cart at the end of your driveway within 3 feet of the street, with the lid closed and facing outward to the street.
-Yard waste may be placed in a 32-gallon can or a 30-gallon trash bag or tied in bundles no more than four feet long.
+Yard waste may be placed in a 32-gallon can, in a 30-gallon trash bag, or tied in bundles no more than four feet long.
 Both recyclables and yard waste are picked up on Wednesday.
-You can place recycles and yard waste at the curb after 6:00 p.m. the day before the scheduled pick up.

 If a major holiday falls on a weekday, collection is delayed by one day for the rest of the week.